Sarah-Jane Redmond: Early life

 Redmond was born in Cyprus, where her father was stationed during his career with the Royal Air Force.
-Her family moved to the Lake District in England, before emigrating to Canada when she was ten.
-She studied acting in Canada and England before founding an amateur theatre company, Holy Barbarians, to pursue stage work.
+Her family moved to the Lake District in the United Kingdom, before emigrating to Canada when she was ten.
+She studied acting in Canada and the United Kingdom before founding an amateur theatre company, Holy Barbarians, to pursue stage work.
 Part of her study was at the acting school of Canadian actor William B. Davis.
 During that time, she also worked as a dancer in Toronto.

 Career

 Redmond's first television role was in an episode of The X-Files; this introduced her to director David Nutter and writer Chris Carter, who later gave her a recurring role in the series Millennium, and a part in the 2008 film The X-Files: I Want to Believe.
 Her other television roles have been in the science-fiction shows Harsh Realm, Andromeda, Dark Angel, The Outer Limits and Smallville.

 Redmond's feature film appearances include 2002's Hellraiser: Hellseeker; she auditioned for this role using bondage artwork by Eric Stanton instead of a standard actor's headshot.
 Her other film roles include The Sisterhood of the Traveling Pants, Case 39, The Invitation, and The Entrance.
 The latter earned Redmond a Leo Award nomination in 2007 for Best Lead Performance by a Female in a Feature Length Drama.

 Redmond also taught acting at the New Image College of Fine Arts in Vancouver, British Columbia.
 During her time with the faculty, she directed the college's 2011 production of the Stephen Adly Guirgis play The Last Days of Judas Iscariot, alongside fellow actor Frank Cassini.